 - You may take study blocks worth a maximum of 120 credits in any one year.

-- Block A, Certificate Modules should always be taken at the beginning of a programme of study.
+- Block A modules should always be taken at the beginning of a programme of study.

 - For guidance, we usually expect students to undertake 10 hours of learning activity towards each unit of credit.
-This includes private study, personal practice and reflection, work towards assignments and online activity, as well as attendance at face to face training.
+This includes private study, personal practice and reflection, work towards assignments and online activity, as well as attending online study groups, supervision and tutorials.
 120 credits is equivalent to one year of full time degree study.

-- We offer a number of recommend routes to the full MA which are outlined in the Programme Brochure.
-Enrolment need not be continuous (i.e. you may return to study after a time away) but we usually expect the MA to be completed within five years.
+- Enrolment need not be continuous (i.e. you may return to study after a time away) but we usually expect the MAi to be completed within five years.

 For further details see the relevant programme specification:

-Teaching staff for the Teaching Musician are all highly experienced practitioners, teachers and researchers, from across the UK.
-A number of the team teach at other leading Higher Education Institutions and join Trinity Laban specifically to teach on this programme.
-Guest lecturers are also invited to teach on the programme who are leading specialists in areas of music education such as Dalcroze and Music Technology.
+Teaching staff for the Teaching Musician are all highly experienced practitioners, teachers and researchers from across the globe.
+A number of the team teach at other leading higher education institutions and join Trinity Laban specifically to teach on this programme.
+Guest lecturers are also invited who are leading specialists in specific areas.
 Click below to read biographies of our core teaching team: